eseglem/pycql2/README.md

 Boolean Expression and Boolean Term functions need investigation.
 One line isn't covered in both of them.
 I believe the way the grammar is set up things are being passed through and skipping the lines passing through.
 Otherwise nothing would be working.

 Would like to add some more complex examples with more nested logic.
 As well as more variety to various inputs, the current examples are mostly PropertyRef and numbers.
+Including:
+- More complex identifiers with `_`, `.`, `:`, and non ascii letters.
+- Character literals with escaped quote.
+- Deeply nested logic.
+- Each type of `scalar_expression` on each side of a `binary_comparison_predicate`, etc.

+---

+Writing this parser has resulted in feedback and contributions to the [ogcapi-features](https://github.com/opengeospatial/ogcapi-features) CQL2 spec:
+- Reported issue with Alpha and Symbols (fixed): https://github.com/opengeospatial/ogcapi-features/issues/787
+- Submit PR for minor inconsistencies between schema formats (pending): https://github.com/opengeospatial/ogcapi-features/pull/794
+- Added notes to Updating examples ticket and offered these tests back: https://github.com/opengeospatial/ogcapi-features/issues/783
+- Reported observations about WKT grammar (pending): https://github.com/opengeospatial/ogcapi-features/issues/800